GoogleCloudPlatform/gcr-cleaner/README.md

 # GCR Cleaner

-GCR Cleaner deletes untagged images in Google Container Registry.
+GCR Cleaner deletes untagged images in Google Cloud [Container Registry][container-registry] or Google Cloud [Artifact Registry][artifact-registry].
 This can help reduce costs and keep your container images list in order.

 GCR Cleaner is designed to be deployed as a [Cloud Run][cloud-run] service and invoked periodically via [Cloud Scheduler][cloud-scheduler].